Skip to main content

 • Exit when Bear Power drops below zero OR price falls below your stop loss

-• Add position sizing rules based on the strength of the Bull/Bear Power readings
+• Add position sizing rules based on the strength of Bull/Bear Power readings

-For traders new to strategy development, I recommend checking out our comprehensive guide on building Pine Script strategies.
-It covers everything from basic setup to advanced optimization techniques.
+For traders new to strategy development, I recommend checking out our guide on building Pine Script strategies.
+It covers everything from setup to optimization techniques.

-Volume Confirmation: Pair it with volume indicators to confirm whether the bulls or bears have real conviction behind their moves.
+Volume Confirmation: Pair it with volume indicators to confirm the bulls or bears have real conviction.

-Moving Average Confluence: Use multiple moving averages alongside Bull Bear Power to create robust entry and exit criteria.
+Moving Average Confluence: Use multiple moving averages alongside Bull Bear Power to create solid entry and exit criteria.

-The key is finding combinations that work well together without creating too much noise.
-Start simple and add complexity gradually as you gain experience.
+The key is finding combinations that work without creating too much noise.
+Start simple and add complexity as you gain experience.

 Common Mistakes and How to Avoid Them